We-Are-Wider/wider-BuddyPress-helper/readme.txt

 == Installation ==

 The easiest way to install this plugin is through the admin area of your WordPress site.
-Simply search for 'Tanc BuddyPress Helper' and install straight from there.
+Simply search for 'Wider BuddyPress Helper' and install straight from there.
 Otherwise follow the simple steps below:

 1. Download the zip file by clicking the link above.
 2. Unzip the file on your computer.
-1. Upload the whole folder `tanc-buddypress-helper` to the `/wp-content/plugins/` directory.
+1. Upload the whole folder `wider-buddypress-helper` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Visit your site and enjoy!